awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.Ruby.02.md

 # Step 2: Load Sample Data<a name="GettingStarted.Ruby.02"></a>

-In this step, you populate the `Movies` table with sample data\.
+In this step, you populate the `Movies` table in Amazon DynamoDB with sample data\.

 **Topics**
 + [Step 2\.1: Download the Sample Data File](#GettingStarted.Ruby.02.01)